 Strong communication skills help you share information in a way that others can clearly understand.
 You also need strong communication skills to listen to, pay attention to, and understand others.
-In all jobs, communication skills are important for developing good working relationships with co-workers and clients, including those from different backgrounds and cultures.
-You also need these skills to work effectively in a team, understand a variety of viewpoints, and to gather and share information while problem solving - whether at work or in your daily life.

-CREATIVITY & INNOVATION - NEW
+CREATIVITY & INNOVATION

-Your ability to imagine, develop, express, encourage, and apply ideas in ways that are novel, unexpected, or challenge existing methods and norms.
-For example, we use this skill to discover better ways of doing things, develop new products, and deliver services in a new way.
+Your ability to imagine, develop, and encourage, ideas in ways that are new.
+For example, we use this skill to discover better ways of doing homework, school projects and our house chores by finding ways to make them more enjoyable.